MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 > - [Azure AD registered](/azure/active-directory/devices/concept-azure-ad-register), also known as "workplace joined"
 > - [Intune MDM-only enrollment](/mem/intune/enrollment/windows-enrollment-methods#user-self-enrollment-in-intune)
 >
 > These options are intended for users to join personally-owned devices to their organization's network.
-They doesn't register devices with Azure AD.

 Once a device is registered in Autopilot if a profile is not assigned, it will receive the default Autopilot profile.
 If you do not want a device to go through Autopilot, you must remove the Autopilot registration.